PaloAltoNetworks/pan.dev/products/access/docs/insights/examples/service-connections-dashboard/sc-bandwidth-consumption.md

 sidebar_label: Service Connection Bandwidth Consumption
 ---

-You can view service connection bandwidth consumption for the past 24 hours using the `sc_bandwidth_consumption` resource.
+You can view service connection bandwidth consumption for the past 24 hours using the `tunnel_status` resource.

 The information returned by this query can also be viewed in the UI, here: